-We at Greenleaf Book Group would like to take a moment to congratulate our authors who have books coming out this June.
+We at Greenleaf Book Group would like to take a moment to congratulate our authors who have books coming out this October.

-Little Joe by Dr. Michael Glasscock III
+The Trial of Dr. Kate by Dr. Michael Glasscock III

 Well done!
 All your hard work and dedication has paid off, and we’re honored to be partners in your latest and greatest work.

 Founded by sisters Martha Burns and Alice Dillion, the Women’s National Book Association (WNBA), and the authors of Reading Group Journal: Notes in the Margin, National Reading Group Month was launched in 2007 in celebration of the WNBA’s 90th anniversary.
 During the month of October, special events are held in libraries and bookstores in all of the WNBA’s chapter cities.

 For readers who cannot attend reading group meetings in person, online reading groups are a great alternative.
 Online reading group participation is a great way for readers to discover new titles and for authors to reach a broad audience.
 As a bonus for participating authors, the books can be linked so prospective readers can purchase them as soon as their interest is piqued.
 Reading group sites are also a great tool for authors to promote their books through advertising and giveaways.

 Below is a list of online reading groups.

 Good Reads: The world’s largest site for readers and book recommendations.

 LibraryThing: An online service to help people easily catalog their books and connect with other like-minded readers.